Nikkei falls to lowest level since April 2009

 * Fanuc, Komatsu slip after disappointing China data

-TOKYO, Nov 24 The Nikkei average fell more than 1.5 percent to its lowest intraday level since April 2009 on Thursday, hurt by a worrying German bond sale and expectations that mounting European debt concerns will continue to push overseas equities markets lower.
+TOKYO, Nov 24 The Nikkei average fell more than 1 percent to its lowest level since April 2009 on Thursday, hurt by a worrying German bond sale and expectations that mounting European debt concerns will continue to push overseas equities markets lower.

-But strategists say that Tokyo's fall is being tempered by expectations of buying by public pension funds, as well as the Bank of Japan's exchange-traded fund (ETF) purchases which are part of the central bank's liquidity-boosting programme.

-Germany suffered one of its worst auctions for new 10-year debt since the launch of the euro, sparking fears the debt crisis was even beginning to threaten the European powerhouse economy as expectation grew that it will have to bail out Europe's weaker nations.
+Germany suffered one of its least successful debt auctions for new 10-year debt since the euro was launched in 1999, sparking fears the debt crisis was even beginning to threaten the country on rising expectations it will have to bail out Europe's weaker nations.

-German leaders have resisted calls, most notably from France, to allow the European Central Bank to intervene and act more decisively.

-Wall Street had its sixth straight losing day on Wednesday, ahead of the U.S. Thanksgiving holiday.
-Tokyo markets were closed for a holiday on Wednesday and were catching up with losses overseas.
+Europe's woes helped send Wall Street to its sixth straight losing day on Wednesday, ahead of the U.S. Thanksgiving holiday.
+Tokyo markets were closed for a holiday on Wednesday and were catching up to the losses overseas.

-The Nikkei opened below 8,227.63, the two-and-a-half-year intraday low hit on March 15 in the wake of the earthquake and tsunami.
+The Nikkei opened below 8,227.63, the two-and-a-half-year intraday low hit on March 15 in the wake of the earthquake and tsunami four days before.

-" The world is in chaos and each major market is looking at and reacting to macro concerns from Europe rather than its own data and economy," said Masayoshi Okamoto, head of dealing, Jujiya Securities.

 Strategists said support lies at 8,150, the level at which Nikkei futures closed in Chicago.

+About 680 million shares changed hands on the main board, and the day's volume looked on track to fall below Tuesday's full-day total of 1.51 billion and last week's average of 1.39 billion shares.

+Komatsu fell 3.8 percent and Fanuc Corp <6954.T. shed 3 percent.
+The construction equipment maker and industrial robot maker both garner significant sales in China, and dropped after preliminary data showed China's factory sector shrank the most in 32 months in November.

-Olympus Corp continued its gains for the third day, with shares jumping 17.3 percent to 1,019 yen, topping the main board as the heaviest traded issue by turnover, as calls mounted for the scandal-hit camera and endoscope maker to remain listed.
+Shares of Olympus Corp jumped 11.5 percent in heavy trading, up for the third day, as calls mount for the scandal-hit camera and endoscope maker to remain listed.

-"There is no basis for the stock to be up at this level ...
-In two weeks the company will announce its revised results," said Jujiya's Okamoto.

-"What's going on in the market right now is just traders playing with fire until the company's announcement."

-Olympus has said it will meet a Dec.
+Big stockholders, a major governance advocacy group and ousted CEO Michael Woodford have all called for the Olympus not to be delisted.
+Olympus has also said it will meet a Dec.
 14 deadline for filing its financial statements for the six-months to September.
-Big stockholders, a major governance advocacy group and ousted CEO Michael Woodford have all called for Olympus not to be delisted.

-Komatsu fell 3.6 percent to 1,826 yen and Fanuc Corp shed 2.7 percent to 11,930 yen.
-The construction equipment FIRM and industrial robot maker both garner significant sales in China, and dropped after preliminary data showed China's factory sector shrank the most in 32 months in November.

-Isuzu Motors rose 0.9 percent to 342 yen after Deutsche Bank raised the automaker's target price to 450 yen from 415 yen.
-Deutsche kept its "buy" rating on Isuzu and said the target price change was due to the company's positive first-half results and its mid-term plan focused on emerging markets.
+(Additional reporting by Mari Saito; Editing by Edwina Gibbs)

 * Earnings hit by weakness in auto business (Adds analyst comment)